datdotorg/datdot-node-rust/README.md

 ### Running

 currently, executing `./target/release/substrate --dev` (or `./target/debug/substrate --dev` if you didn't use a `--release` flag) runs a dev node.
 You can interact with this node by using the [Polkadot.js Apps UI](https://polkadot.js.org/apps/) - selecting "local node" as your endpoint in the settings page should connect you to your node; however, until you [specify the additional types](https://polkadot.js.org/api/start/types.extend.html#user-defined-types) in the developer tab, all functionality of the Apps UI will remain disabled.

+Optionally, additionally running with `--execution Native` (case sensitive) will allow you to see more verbose logging from parts of the runtime using `native::info!(...)` calls.

 ```